-- 2.7 "Spouse" of an employee includes -
+- 8.6 "Spouse" of an employee includes

 - (a) a former spouse; and

 - (b) a de facto spouse, including a spouse of the same sex as the employee.

-3. Entitlement
+9. Entitlement

-3.1 Maternity Leave
+9.1 Maternity Leave

-- 3.1.1 An eligible employee whose expected date of confinement has been confirmed in writing by a medical practitioner will be entitled to 12 weeks paid maternity leave.
+- 9.1.1 An eligible employee whose expected date of confinement has been confirmed in writing by a medical practitioner will be entitled to fourteen (14) weeks paid maternity leave.
 The paid maternity leave is to be taken as the initial absence on the approved maternity leave period.
-This twelve week period of paid leave is inclusive of any public holidays arising within that time.
-The period of paid maternity leave cannot be extended other than by the employee taking the leave on a half-pay basis. - 3.1.2 In cases of financial hardship or other exceptional circumstances the employee may ask and the chief executive may exercise discretion in paying the full maternity leave entitlement in advance. - 3.1.3 The employee will be entitled to access a further period of unpaid maternity leave in accordance with the provisions of the Family Leave (Queensland Public Sector) Award State 2004.
+This 14 week period of paid leave is inclusive of any public holidays arising within that time.
+The period of paid maternity leave can be extended by the employee taking the leave on a half- pay basis or by taking sick leave while on paid maternity leave. - 9.1.2 In cases of financial hardship or other exceptional circumstances the employee may ask and the chief executive may exercise discretion in paying the full maternity leave entitlement in advance. - 9.1.3 The employee will be entitled to access a further period of unpaid maternity leave in accordance with the provisions of the Industrial Relations Act 2016.
 An employee shall confirm her intention of returning to work by notice in writing to the employer, giving not less than four weeks notice prior to the expiration of the period of maternity leave.

-3.1.4 Pre natal Leave
+9.1.4 Pre-natal Leave

-- (a) In addition to the paid maternity leave provisions above, an eligible employee who presents a medical certificate from a doctor stating that she is pregnant will have access to paid pre natal leave up to a total of either 36.25 or 38 hours (based on the average number of ordinary hours worked in a week) per pregnancy to attend medical appointments prior to the birth of a child/children. - (b) A written application shall be submitted for every absence for which pre natal leave is sought.
-Each absence on pre natal leave must be supported by documentary evidence relating to the medical appointment to the satisfaction of the Chief Executive (e.g. a medical certificate). - (c) The work unit should be flexible enough to allow such employees the ability to leave work and return on the same day.
+- (a) In addition to the paid maternity leave provisions above, an eligible employee who presents a medical certificate from a doctor stating that she is pregnant will have access to paid prenatal leave up to a total of either 36.25 or 38 hours (based on the average number of ordinary hours worked in a week) per pregnancy to attend medical appointments prior to the birth of a child/children. - (b) A written application shall be submitted for every absence for which pre-natal leave is sought.
+Each absence on pre-natal leave must be supported by documentary evidence relating to the medical appointment to the satisfaction of the Chief Executive (e.g. a medical certificate). - (c) The work unit should be flexible enough to allow such employees the ability to leave work and return on the same day.

-3.2 Spousal Leave
+9.2 Spousal Leave